jenseng/react-i18nliner/README.md

 This will ensure that when you export strings for translation, all of your new `translate="yes"` stuff will get picked up.

-### 3. preprocess your all your js files with react-i18nliner
+### 3. preprocess all your js files with react-i18nliner

 How you hook up the preprocessor will depend on how you bundle your assets: